cogent3/cogent3/doc/cookbook/alignments.rst

     >>> print aln.Seqs[0][:24]
     TGTGGCACAAATACTCATGCCAGC

-Keeping a subset of sequences from the alignment
+Getting a subset of sequences from the alignment
 """"""""""""""""""""""""""""""""""""""""""""""""

 .. doctest::